blue-lotus-lab/LibExtentions/contracts@v3/snippets/readme.md

 ### disclaimer
 - Production by using these snippets at your own risk.
-- Make your own security before launching product.
+- Make your own security audit before launching product.

 #